Jsinger03/JS-AI-Fact-Checker-Web-App/README.md

 }
 ```

 ## [Link to Commented First Draft Schema](db.mjs)

-(__TODO__: create a first draft of your Schemas in db.mjs and link to it)

 ## Wireframes

-(__TODO__: wireframes for all of the pages on your site; they can be as simple as photos of drawings or you can use a tool like Balsamiq, Omnigraffle, etc.)

 /login - a page for registering for the site or logging in